 • Customer values over individual values

-The goal of innovation is to solve new problems, or existing problems in new ways, to improve the quality of life (and satisfaction) of the customer.
+The goal of innovation is to solve new problems.
+It also seeks to solve existing problems in new ways.
+The aim is to improve the quality of life and satisfaction of the customer.
 Without a satisfied customer, the business will cease to exist.
 Or worse, the project will deliver specifications that no one wants or needs.
-The task set before the professional is thus to ensure the resources, skills, and tools needed to deliver the project’s specifications are available or reconsider fit and provide additional suggestions.
+The professional must ensure the necessary resources, skills, and tools are available.
+If not, they should reconsider their fit and provide additional suggestions.

 Travis Barker, MPA GCPM